-So how about for a dog, does cottage cheese have any nutritional benefit for our 4-legged friends?
+So how about for a pet dog?
+Does cottage cheese have any nutritional benefit for our 4-legged friends or is it potentially harmful?
+We’ll try to answer that here.

-Dogs are simple creatures when it comes to what they need.
-It’s true that a fair amount of protein is required in their diet.
-But they should get this from a direct animal source, and not through a processed dairy product such as this.
+First off, dogs are simple creatures when it comes to what they need.
+It is true that protein is required in their diet but they should get this from a direct animal source, and not through a processed dairy product such as this.

 Can I Give My Dog Cottage Cheese?
 Answer: Not Necessary

-Giving your dog a high quality dog food is the best way to avoid doubts about what you should be giving them.
+But it is not the best idea either.
+Giving your dog a high quality dog food will avoid doubts about what you should be giving them.

 That’s good news for dog owners because it takes a lot of the guesswork out of what to give your dog, and as long as you are following this system you don’t have to worry about getting called out for being a bad owner.
 It’s the owners that will basically give their dog whatever they feel like that should be held liable for their actions.